-^{}We are grateful to Ron Smith for helpful comments and suggestions.
+^{}We are grateful to Ron Smith, Serena Ng and participants at the ASSA 2021 Virtual Annual Meeting and CAMA global webinar series for helpful comments.
+We would also like to thank the Editor in charge of our paper (Mark M. Spiegel) and two anonymous referees for helpful comments and suggestions.
 The views expressed here are those of the authors and do not necessarily represent those of the Federal Reserve Bank of Dallas, the Federal Reserve System, the International Monetary Fund or IMF policy.